Bettadapura

+Geography

+Bettadapura is situated on State Highway 21 (Karnataka), 15 km north of Periyapatna.
+It is located 82 km away from the district headquarter Mysuru and 217 km from the state capital Bengaluru.
+Nearest railway junctions are Hassan Junction and Mysuru Junction located at a distance of 70 km & 81 km respectively.
+Nearest international airports are Mysore, Kannur, Mangaluru and Bengaluru located at a distance of 95 km, 113 km, 194 km & 259 km respectively.

-Most of the population is from Gowda And Uppara (Sagara Kshatriya) community, People cultivate / farm Tobacco extensively here.
+Most of the population is from Veerashaiva Lingayatha, Gowda And Uppara (Sagara Kshatriya) community, People cultivate / farm Tobacco extensively here.
 The main crop is Tobacco, and the place is known for farming India's best quality tobacco which is exported to foreign countries extensively.

+Sidlu Mallikarjuna Peak

+The mountain is an isolated peak, not associated to any significant mountain ranges, but is a part of much older granitic rocks (Dharwar Craton).
+It is also the highest mountain peak in Mysore district.

 Temple

-BeTTadhapura is famous for its temple.
-BeTTadhapura has a Chola era (ChOLa Dynasty - 300s BCE–1279 CE) temple on top of the hill after which the name of the town is derived or named.
-On the summit of the hill, there is a temple dedicated to one of the Hindu trinity deities, Lord Shiva, in the form of MallikArjuna.
+Bettadapura is famous for its temple.

+Bettadapura has a temple on top of the hill after which the name of the town is derived or named.
+On the summit of the hill, there is a temple dedicated to one of the Hindu trinity deities, Lord Shiva, in the form of Mallikarjuna.

-Here, Shiva is worshiped in the form of a murti (statue) and is referred to as SiDilu MallikArjuna.
-SiDilu or SiDlu (SiD+ilu) is a Kannada word meaning lightning, while Mallikarjuna is another name for Lord Shiva.
+Here, Shiva is worshiped in the form of a murti (statue) and is referred to as Sidilu Mallikarjuna.
+Sidilu or Sidlu (Sid+ilu) is a Kannada word meaning lightning, while Mallikarjuna is another name for Lord Shiva.
 Legend has it that a couple had a cow which was not tied and left free to roam.
 All of a sudden, the cow started giving less and less milk to its owner.
 The owner got suspicious of this and followed the cow wherever it goes.
 To his astonishment, the cow started climbing the hill.
 He too followed without getting noticed.
-It reached the summit and was pouring its milk as aBHIshEka on a lingam.
-This lingam was replaced by a human-like figure later?
+It reached the summit and was pouring its milk as Abhisheka on a Linga.
+This Linga was replaced by a human-like figure later.

 One legend says that if at all any lightning strikes the temple, the bolt circles the Shiva's murti or statue for a few seconds.
-Another legend says that a lightning struck through a hole in the back of the temple to the completed statue of MallikArjuna and made a dent on the scalp's occipital area/portion, which can be seen on statue even now.
+Another legend says that a lightning struck through a hole in the back of the temple to the completed statue of Mallikarjuna and made a dent on the scalp's occipital area/portion, which can be seen on statue even now.

 Large cooking utensils carried up the hill a long time ago can still be seen, and the base of the hill has some Archaeological Survey of India (ASI) protected monuments.

-There is also a Sidlu Mallikarjuna temple at the foothills, in the Bettadapura village, which is small and plain.
+There is also a Sidilu Mallikarjuna temple at the foothills, in the village of Bettadapura, which is small and plain.